-The Agent has not provided a response to the Demand or the Report.
+On June 21, 2023, the Agent provided a response to the Demand.

 Discussion

 The Minister of Treasury Board and Finance has delegated its authority to the AIC to investigate complaints against holders, and former holders, of certificates of authority.
 Pursuant to Ministerial Directive 01/11 to the AIC "[t]he Minister may direct the holder or former holder of a certificate of authority to provide to the Minister within a reasonable period of time specified in the direction any information specified by the Minister relating to the matters in s.
 480(1)."
 Subsection 2 states that "...
 A person served with a direction ... who has the information must provide the information in accordance with the direction" (emphasis added).